Investments and assets

 Value and depreciation

 Each asset records a purchase price and a current value.
 The difference tells you how much it has depreciated or appreciated.
-A car you bought for 60 million that's now worth 45 shows 25% depreciation.
-An apartment you bought for 200 that's now worth 250 shows 25% appreciation.
+A car you bought for 60 million and is now worth 45 shows a 25% depreciation.
+An apartment you bought for 200 and is now worth 250 shows a 25% appreciation.

-Value updates are manual -- you decide when to adjust based on appraisals, market conditions, or your own judgment.
+Value updates are manual — you decide when to adjust based on appraisals, market, or your judgment.
 Clatri doesn't depreciate automatically.

 Documents

-You can attach documents to each asset: main image, purchase invoices, and warranties.
-If you need your computer's invoice 2 years from now, you'll find it right on the asset.
+You can attach documents to each asset: main image, purchase invoices, warranties.
+If you need the invoice for your computer in 2 years, you'll find it directly in the asset.

 Quantity and location

-Assets support quantities (10 chairs, 3 monitors) with unit of measure (unit, kg, m2), physical location, and SKU code.
-Useful if you track inventory for a business.
+Assets support quantities (10 chairs, 3 monitors) with unit of measure (unit, kg, m²), physical location, and SKU code.
+Useful if you keep inventory for a business.

 In net worth

-Assets are added to net worth as physical assets, separate from liquid assets (accounts) and investments.
+Assets add to net worth as physical assets, separate from liquid assets (accounts) and investments.
 This gives you a complete view: how much you have in the bank, how much in investments, and how much in property.